bitrise-io/devcenter/_articles/reviews/screen-recording-of-android-ui-testing-using-script-steps.md

 published: false

 ---
 You can run your UI test specific to your app and have the whole process screen recorded using one Bitrise workflow.
 Let's see how to put together a workflow using our `AVD Manager`, `Wait for Android Emulator` and `Script` Steps!
+Here is an example workflow containing the steps we will use in this guide:

 ![](/img/screen-recording-workflow.png)

 1. Add the `AVD Manager` Step to your workflow, preferably after any dependency installer step, to create and run an Android Virtual Device.
 2. Add the `Wait for Android Emulator` Step after the `AVD Manager` Step.
 This Step makes sure the Android emulator has finished booting before screen recording would start.
 3. Add a `Script` Step after the `Wait for Android Emulator` Step.
-(Since you can rename any Step, we're renaming the inserted Step as `Start screen recording` to show which `Script` Step does what in this example workflow.)
+(We'e renaming the inserted `Script` Step as `Start screen recording` to show which `Script` Step does what in this workflow.)
    1. Insert the following commands to the `Script content` input field:

           $ANDROID_HOME/platform-tools/adb shell "screenrecord /sdcard/video.mp4 --verbose" &> $BITRISE_DEPLOY_DIR/logs.txt &